Polishing

 6. Inspect the panel and repeat polishing as needed until you have removed any cloudiness and or hazing created during the first stage.

 7. Completely clean panel with an IPA wipe.
 Polishing compounds leave behind microscopic particles on the surface.
 That's where an IPA comes in.
-By wiping the vehicle down with a solution made up of isopropyl alcohol and water, we can ensure that the surface is completely clean and free of residues.
+By wiping the vehicle down with a Panel Prep solution, we can ensure that the surface is completely clean and free of residues.
 Any residue must be fully removed to ensure proper bonding of any coating, wax, or sealant.

 8. Apply paint protection to the newly corrected paint as desired.